skroutz/rafka/README.md

 - Hide Kafka low-level details from the application and provide sane defaults, backed by the excellent [librdkafka](https://github.com/edenhill/librdkafka).
 - Use a Redis client instead of a Kafka client.
-This particularly useful in languages that lack a proper Kafka client library or do not provide concurrency primitives to implement buffering and other optimizations.
+This is particularly useful in languages that lack a proper Kafka client library or do not provide concurrency primitives to implement buffering and other optimizations.
 Furthermore, writing a rafka client is much easier than writing a Kafka client.
 For a list of available client libraries see [_Client libraries_](#client-libraries).